Excel Vlookup Tutorial Part 5 - Fix Your Vlookup Error

 - The supplied col_index_num argument is < 1 or is not recognised as a numeric value.

-- The supplied [range_lookup] argument is not recognised as TRUE or FALSE.
+- The supplied [range_lookup] argument is not recognised as one of the logical values TRUE or FALSE.

 If your Vlookup function is simply returning the wrong value, check the following: